-Treating solid wood and timber doors with fire-resistant coatings and fittings can help comply with your local authority’s building regulations for fire doors – we will look at these products and components as well as why and where fire doors are needed in the home and business.
+Treating solid wood doors with fire-resistant coatings and fittings can help comply with your local authority’s building regulations for fire doors – we will look at these products and components as well as why and where fire doors are needed in the home and business.

 Fire is serious business and you should seek advice from our technical advisors before buying or fitting any fire-resistant upgrade products.
 Contact us on the number below: